Workspace Tasks

 *.ipynb files

-- Requirements: Jupyter Extension must be installed
+- Requirements for execution: Jupyter Extension must be installed

 - Setup: Configure a Jupyter Server through the Jupyter extension